 Preparing your child for their educational journey is important.
 However, parents need to be a parent at home and not a teacher.
 Despite this, there are things you can do to ensure that your child is prepared for school at the cognitive, social, and academic levels.
-Let’s explore the different ways you can ensure your child receives the development needed beginning at a young age and into adulthood that can help them prepare for their educational journey.
+Let’s explore the different ways, like summer math camps, you can ensure your child receives the development needed beginning at a young age and into adulthood that can help them prepare for their educational journey.

 What is Cognition?

 Cognition is the ability of a person to learn new information, process it, think about it, and speak about it.
 At the same time, cognition is the ability to apply new information to previous information.
 A child’s cognitive skills allow them to grasp the idea of cause and effect, understand the relationship between ideas, and improve analytical skills as they age.